Orthodontist Job Description

-College undergraduates who are interested in a career in orthodontia will most likely benefit from coursework or a major in science.
+College undergraduates who are interested in a career in orthodontics will most likely benefit from extensive coursework or a major in science.
 Dental schools are selective, and admission requirements include an acceptable score on the Dental Admission Test (DAT); high grade point averages and recommendations may also be required.
-Once admitted, students usually complete the program in four years, after which, they receive an additional three years of specialized orthodontic training.
+Once admitted, students usually complete the program in four years, after which they receive an additional three years of specialized orthodontic training.
 A state license is required to practice; additional certifications may be available from the American Dental Association and the American Board of Orthodontists.

 According to O*Net, the most important aspect of practicing orthodontics is an in-depth knowledge of dentistry, which is acquired primarily through academic study and hands-on practice in dental and orthodontic schools (www.onetcenter.org).
 Orthodontists also need to be able to pay close attention to detail, operate advanced technological tools, work well with their hands and communicate clearly with assistants and patients, including children and adolescents.